Find providers

 3. Add Stimulating Activities to Make Cleaning Less Boring

 Chores don’t have to be a boring activity.
 By including more enjoyable activities, like listening to music, talking to a friend, or having a cleaning competition with a spouse or friend, you can make your cleaning feel more fun, almost like a game.
 In addition, when cleaning with another person, you can split the work and end up cleaning more than if you worked alone.
-By making cleaning feel less like a chore and more like a fun activity, it’ll be easier for you to stay on track.
+By making it feel less like a chore, and more like a fun activity, it’ll be easier for you to stay on track.

 4. Organize With Labels and Bins